great-expectations/great_expectations/docs/reference/checkpoints_and_actions.md

 The return object of a Checkpoint run is a CheckpointResult object.
 The `run_results` attribute forms the backbone of this type and defines the basic contract for what a Checkpoint's `run` method returns.
-It is a dictionary where the top-level keys are the ValidationResultIdentifiers of the validation results generated in the run.
+It is a dictionary where the top-level keys are the ValidationResultIdentifiers of the Validation Results generated in the run.
 Each value is a dictionary having at minimum, a `validation_result` key containing an ExpectationSuiteValidationResult and an `actions_results` key containing a dictionary where the top-level keys are names of actions performed after that particular validation, with values containing any relevant outputs of that action (at minimum and in many cases, this